Sweet success: life lessons with candy megastore owner Dylan Lauren

 By Chris Taylor

-NEW YORK, June 19 Children of the rich and famous have a reputation for being spoiled brats who do not know the value of a dollar.
+NEW YORK, June 19 (Reuters) - Children of the rich and famous have a reputation for being spoiled brats who do not know the value of a dollar.

 Then there is the daughter of famed fashion designer Ralph Lauren.